LSU College of Agriculture Alumni Association Names 2021 Award Recipients

-By Malorey Uzee
+By Malorey Uzee, Annabelle Lang

-Gravois has achieved many honors and won many awards, including the Denver T. Loup Best Paper Award, Denver T. Loupe Sugar Heritage ASSCT Professorship, Tipton Team Research Award, Louisiana Agriculture Best Paper, and currently holds three plant patents.
+Gravois has achieved many honors and awards, including the Denver T. Loupe Best Paper Award, Denver T. Loupe Sugar Heritage ASSCT Professorship, Tipton Team Research Award, Louisiana Agriculture Best Paper and currently holds three plant patents.

-Additionally, he is a member of the American Society of Agronomy, Crop Science Society of America, Rice Technical Working Group, and American Society of Sugarcane Technologists.
+Additionally, he is a member of the American Society of Agronomy, Crop Science Society of America, Rice Technical Working Group and American Society of Sugarcane Technologists.